 Always wear safety goggles when working on your Quest.
 Taking off the coolant reservoir cap on a warm engine could cause the cap to up explosively and fluid to spray out of the reservoir.
 If you notice an oily surface in your coolant, immediately have your mechanic inspect your Quest for head gasket leakage.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2006 Nissan Quest S 3.5L V6
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today2006 Nissan Quest S 3.5L V6

 Coolant hoses wear out over time and need to be replaced - check 'em early and often2006 Nissan Quest S 3.5L V6

 See how to seal up minor power steering fluid leaks2006 Nissan Quest S 3.5L V6